Override Global Settings in WordPress with RegistrationMagic

 Navigating to the “Global Overrides” section

-Click on “All Forms” from the plugin menu on your dashboard.
 Here we are going to work with the General Purpose Form.
-Hover on the envelope of the form and click on “Dashboard”.
+Hover on the cover of the form and click on “Dashboard”.

 You are now on the “Global Overrides” screen.
 Note that this setting, in this case, is only relative to the General Purpose Form.
 Users can override global settings on individual forms from this page.